-During the three months ended March 31, 2012 there were no net sales subject to certain annual minimum royalty payments, a percentage of revenues from sublicensing arrangements.
+During the three months ended June 30, 2012 there were no net sales subject to certain annual minimum royalty payments, a percentage of revenues from sublicensing arrangements.
 In addition there were no benchmarks or milestones achieved that would require payment under the lump sum benchmark royalty payments on the achievement of certain clinical and regulatory milestones for each of the various indications.
-During the three months ended March 31, 2012 the Company accrued \$616,000 of direct expenses incurred by the NIH in performing on the licensing agreement which is included in Accrued expenses - National Institute of Health on the accompanying balance sheet and in research and development in the accompanying statement of operations
+During the six months ended June 30, 2012 the Company accrued \$616,000 of direct expense reimburses, such as legal costs associated with patents, incurred by the NIH in performing on the licensing agreement.
+Such costs are reimbursable from the Company to the NIH pursuant to the terms of the licensing agreement.
+The company has received a repayment extension by the NIH to August 27, 2012.
+The costs are included in Accrued expenses - National Institute of Health on the accompanying balance sheet and in research and development in the accompanying statement of operations.
+Other then royalties and benchmark expenses as described above and the aforementioned direct expense reimbursements there are no additional future obligations associated with the license.